qwertyforce/fastify-recaptcha/README.md

 */
 interface Options {
     recaptcha_secret_key: string,
-    reply?: boolean, // if true, will reply with 403 and error message on recaptca verification error.
+    reply?: boolean, // if true, will reply with 403 and error message on recaptcha verification error.
 If false/undefined, will decorate request with recaptcha field.
 This field contains all the information received from the google request hostname?: string // if exists, a hostname check will be performed }
 ```